 - Investing is kind of scary.
 There need to be controls.
 If I am giving you $25k personally, c’est la vie.
 But if I am giving you $2,500,000 … there’s a lot of trust in that.
 You know what solidifies trust?
 A board seat.
 Belt and suspenders, perhaps.
 But really — it’s a control.
 Money needs controls.
 In any organization.
 Without them, even best case, lots of stress ensues unless the company is minting cash.

 - One investor has to carry the weight of the “next round”.
-That has to be one investor that carries the weight.
+There has to be one investor that carries the weight.
 That gets the next round done.
 That is the social proof for the next round (beyond the company itself).
 And that leverages her social capital to get it done.
 Companies without a strong lead investor and board member have a much harder time getting the next round done on good terms, and in the right way.

 - A “bad” board member can cause some harm.
 Bad board members can do harm.
 A bad lead board member can make recruiting, fundraising, and many other things much harder.
 So it’s worth stepping up in those situations.

-Fast forward today, I have my own $70m fund.
+Fast forward today, I have my own $70m VC fund.
 Now I’m responsible for the whole thing.
 Not just a small piece of someone else’s fund.

 My stress level has gone up as a result (a good thing).
 And you know how I sleep at night?